 She smiles weakly, furrowing her brows and nods down to his hand.

 His stomach flips and he looks down at the pulsing organ in his hand.
 It's beating as fast as his.

-Ellarose laughs nervously and blushes at the sight of her thumping heart.
+The girl laughs nervously and blushes at the sight of her thumping heart.
 He is making her heart thump.
-He is the most handsome man she has ever laid eyes on.

 His emerald eyes widen and he scratches his head.

 "Thank you for finding it for me."
 She smiles and steps closer.
 "I've been looking for it all night."

 That was why he had seen the image.
 He was holding a piece of her.
 It was guiding him to the rest.